fcakir/mihash/README.md

 ``` matlab
 demo_osh('gist', 'cifar', 16, 'ntrials', 3, 'noTrainingPoints', 5000, 'updateInterval', 200, 'ntests', 10);
 ```
-for more parameters, refer to 'get_opts.m'
+for more parameters, refer to `get_opts.m`

 ## intermediate results

-Results are cached by default to: /research/object_detection/cachedir/online-hashing.
+Results are cached by default to: `/research/object_detection/cachedir/online-hashing`

 If really necessary, change it by setting opts.localdir